Historical Topographic Maps - Preserving the Past

 The goal of The National Map’s Historical Topographic Map Collection (HTMC), which started in 2011, is to provide a digital repository of USGS 1:250,000 scale and larger maps printed between 1884, the inception of the topographic mapping program, and 2006.

 The National Geospatial Program (NGP) is accurately cataloging and creating metadata to accompany high-resolution, geo-referenced digital files representing the legacy lithographic maps.
 These maps are either no longer available for distribution in print or are being replaced by the new generation of US Topo maps

 GeoPDF® versions of HTMC maps can be downloaded free of charge from these applications:

-A text query application at http://geonames.usgs.gov/pls/topomaps/ -- This tool has more powerful search capabilities for finding HTMC and US Topo maps.
-Information available here also allows advanced users to write custom download scripts.
+- A text query application supports more powerful queries.
+Other information here allows advanced users to write custom download scripts.

 TopoView serves HTMC maps only, but the other three applications in the above list also serve US Topo maps, the current generation of USGS GeoPDF® topographic maps.